seansfkelley/seansfkelley.github.io/_posts/2021-05-17-literate-focaccia.md

 - 50 grams olive oil

 to flour mixture.
 Stir with a rubber spatula until just incorporated, then scrape the sides of the bowl clean and cover with plastic wrap.
-Leave out at room temperature to ferment for 12 to 14 hours until at least doubled in volume.
+Leave out at room temperature to ferment for 8 to 12 hours until at least doubled in volume.

-{% literate_recipe_step intermission="12-14 hours" %}
+{% literate_recipe_step intermission="8-12 hours" %}

 {% literate_recipe_step wait="overnight" duration="5m" total_duration="2h" %}